Ahmad Kasravi: Religion

-Kasravi's "views threatened both modernist (blind followers of western culture in materialistic concept) intellectuals and the traditionalist cleric class (who worked along and gave legitimacy to traditionalists and Shia leaders who oppose progressive needed changes to modernize the country), not only because of his vision of religion (apart from Shi'a faith and Sufism, he was also sceptical of the Baháʼí), but also due to his critical stance on secularism and the fact that he was "the first Iranian to criticize modernism and Eurocentrism before Al-e Ahmad coined the term 'Weststruckness' and made it a genre."
+Kasravi's views threatened both modernist (blind followers of western culture in materialistic concept) intellectuals and the traditionalist cleric class (who worked along and gave legitimacy to traditionalists and Shia leaders who oppose progressive needed changes to modernize the country), not only because of his vision of religion (apart from Shi'a faith and Sufism, he was also sceptical of the Baháʼí), but also due to his critical stance on secularism and the fact that he was "the first Iranian to criticize modernism and Eurocentrism before Al-e Ahmad coined the term 'Weststruckness' and made it a genre."

 Selected works

-God Is with Us or Khoda Ba Mast is a book by Ahmad Kasravi in which he discusses Sufism was published in 1944.
+God Is with Us or Khoda Ba Mast is a book by Ahmad Kasravi in which he discusses Sufism, which was published in 1944.
 It has eight chapters.
-In the introduction he touches on some common beliefs about Sufism; for example, he says that Sufism has many followers and is very diverse and that there are Sufis in places such as Tehran, Mashhad, Shiraz, Maragheh, etc. He goes on to claim that it is not true that science will destroy Sufism and talks about why Europeans adore Sufism.
+In the introduction, he touches on some common beliefs about Sufism; for example, he says that Sufism has many followers and is very diverse and that there are Sufis in places such as Tehran, Mashhad, Shiraz, Maragheh, etc. He goes on to claim that it is not true that science will destroy Sufism and talks about why Europeans adore Sufism.
 He talks about the root of Sufism and its origin in Greek philosophy.
 Like his other books about Shia and Baháʼí beliefs, he criticizes Sufism and brings up contradictions and flaws in Sufism; in the second chapter, for example, he mentions the fact that most of Sufis do not have any occupation, do not get married, and do not care about life before death.
 The third chapter is about Islam and Sufism, and the bad things followers of Sufism have done to Islam.
 The next chapter is about the negative effect of Sufism on its followers because of the nature of the belief system.
 In the sixth chapter he calls followers of Sufism liars, and criticizes the message of their books as "kramat".
 The next two chapters are about the Mongolians' attack on Iran and its relationship with Sufism; Kasravi blames Sufism for Iran’s defeat.
 The last chapter is about the Greek philosopher Plotinus, whom Kasravi believes is the founder of Sufism, and Kasravi's critique of his ideas.
 The book attacks all Sufi beliefs, taking some examples from Sufi books.

 Kasravi also published several periodicals: Payman (1932–1942) and Parcham (1942–1944).